Piper Club Says Rudder AD Needs Work - AVweb

-The Short Wing club says the aircraft involved were modified with larger engines and tail mounted beacons.
+The Short Wing club says the aircraft involved were modified with larger engines and tail-mounted beacons.
 It also said the AD captured aircraft that don’t have the same rudder as those that failed.
-The club says a lot more investigation and study is needed to determine which aircraft should be equipped with rudders made with a different steel alloy, which the proposed AD would mandate for virtually all cubs and variants made before 1974, when Piper started using the new metal in the rudders.
-The FAA says replacing the rudders should cost $3,000 but there have been claims that the work will cost much more than that.
+The club says a lot more investigation and study are needed to determine which aircraft should be equipped with rudders made with a different steel alloy, which the proposed AD would mandate for virtually all Cubs and variants made before 1974, when Piper started using the new metal in the rudders.
+The FAA says replacing the rudders should cost $3,000, but there have been claims that the work will cost much more than that.
 The club’s full statement follows:

 Statement From Short Wing Piper Club